 The Andrew W. Mellon Undergraduate Curatorial Fellowship Program and Summer Academy aim to provide specialized training in the curatorial field for students across the United States from diverse backgrounds.

 The program takes place at five partnering institutions, each with a world-class, encyclopedic collection that represents the artistic production of human culture.
 The partnering museums include the Art Institute of Chicago; the High Museum of Art in Atlanta; the Los Angeles County Museum of Art; the Museum of Fine Arts, Houston; and the Nelson-Atkins Museum of Art, Kansas City.

 Each partnering institution hosts two Summer Academies—one in 2014, the other in 2015.
-Two participants from each Summer Academy are selected as Andrew W. Mellon Undergraduate Curatorial Fellows.
+Two participants from each Summer Academy were selected as Andrew W. Mellon Undergraduate Curatorial Fellows.

 |Jennifer Cernada is an art history major at Rice University in Houston.
 She is a first-generation American from Miami.
 Jennifer began her studies at Rice with the intent to major in biochemistry and cell biology, but an art history course during her first semester awakened her passion for art.
 As a freshman, Jennifer excelled in a graduate-level art history course titled “Latin American Bodies: On Modernism,” taught by Fabiola Lopez-Duran.
 Jennifer’s curatorial mentor is Mari Carmen Ramirez, the Wortham curator of Latin American Art.|